What Is Each-Way Betting? (EW)

 Each-way bets are even more common in golf than in football.
 Betting on a tournament winner can be hard, but if you place an EW bet, you place a second bet that the golfer will end up in the top 5.

 Different bookies offer different terms when it comes to each-way bets, both for horse racing and golf tournaments.
 Place terms vary, as well as the EW fraction.
 Several bookies offer specific promos for EW bets, where you can choose between a lower EW fraction or more qualifying places.
-Both Betfair and bet365 have this type of promotion.
+Both Betfair and bet365 have Each Way offers available.

 Horse Racing